 Over time, many of these Chinese immigrants managed to save up enough money to start their own businesses.
 These businesses, which were often concentrated in Chinatowns, served both the Chinese community and the wider public.
 However, despite their contributions to the American economy, the Chinese were met with much prejudice and hostility.
 In 1882, the U.S. government passed the Chinese Exclusion Act, which effectively banned all Chinese immigration for the next ten years.

-See also Facts about christmas in europe?
+See also Facts about cancer man?

 The Chinese Exclusion Act was not lifted until 1943, and even then Chinese immigrants were subject to strict quotas.
 It was not until 1965 that the U.S. finally lifted all restrictions on Chinese immigration.
 In the intervening years, many Chinese immigrants had risked their lives to come to the United States illegally.